GM-Coding-Club/birdhouse/README.md

 # Challenges
 ### 🛑

-# How to Run on Android Emulator
+# Necessary Development/Testing Tools

 ### Install Git
 Download [Git](https://git-scm.com/downloads) for your computer and follow installation instructions

 ### Install Node.js and NPM
 Download the [combined installer](https://nodejs.org/en/download/) and follow installation instructions

+# Development Environment

+### Install Visual Studio Code
+1. Download the [VSCode app](https://code.visualstudio.com/download) from Microsoft
+2. Open your code repository (folder) with File → Open
+3. Use the Integrated Terminal for commands (like starting the app) instead of Command Line or Terminal (View → Integrated Terminal)

+# How to Run on Android Emulator

 ### Install Android Studio
 1. Download the [installer](https://developer.android.com/studio/)